 What sets the Indoor Air Cartoon Journal apart is its ability to transform industry sensing into cognitive learning and research stimulation.
 It provides other scholars with foundational mental models, well-structured conceptual problems, and rich contextual awareness that support the development of empirically grounded, meaningful, and cognitively sound basic and applied research.

 Each article is crafted to support the development of mental models—that is, the internal representations that help researchers, learners, and professionals organise their understanding of complex systems and interdependent factors.
 These mental models are crucial to understanding the multifaceted nature of IAQ and sustainability problems, especially when they involve competing priorities, invisible pollutants, behavioural dependencies, or ethical trade-offs.
 In helping the reader visualise these systems in action, the Indoor Air Cartoon Journal sets the stage for question generation—the essential gateway to applied research.

 Strong grant proposals depend not only on technical knowledge but on the ability to frame the right questions in ways that are meaningful, innovative, and feasible.
 The Indoor Air Cartoon Journal facilitates this intellectual process by providing structured, story-driven problem contexts that expose cognitive breakdowns, ethical tensions, and decision-making blind spots.
+Moreover, as a platform for documenting the outcomes of practice-based industry sensing, the Indoor Air Cartoon Journal captures the deeper, often unquantified dimensions of industry need—those not easily surfaced through surveys, trend reports, or statistical modelling.

 Summary